 When are colleges hiring for operations engineers?

 Many colleges and universities hire operations engineers at the start of the semester.
 The job search may begin in February, depending on the school and its orientation schedule.
-If you’re looking for work after college, you can always check with your alma mater to see if they’re hiring.
+If you’re looking for work after college, check with your alma mater to see if they’re hiring.

 Conclusion

-Do you have experience in designing, developing, and implementing network operations systems?
+Do you have experience designing, developing, and implementing network operations systems?
 We are looking for an operations engineer to join our team of professionals.
-The ideal candidate will be required to provide on-call, 24/7 coverage to provide frontline support to enterprise customers.
-Candidate must have experience with end-to-end customer experience, including design, implementation, and trouble resolution of production systems.
+The ideal candidate must provide on-call, 24/7 coverage to provide frontline support to enterprise customers.
+The candidate must have experience with end-to-end customer service, including design, implementation, and troubleshooting of production systems.